-What is Differential Pressure in a Baghouse and How is it Measured?
+What is Differential Pressure In a Baghouse, and How Is It Measured?

-To ensure baghouse efficiency, an array of instrumentation such as gauges, sensor switches, and transmitters are used to monitor the system.
+To ensure baghouse efficiency, various instrumentation such as gauges, sensor switches, and transmitters are used to monitor the system.
 Gauge measurements of dP are taken with a manometer.
-The gauge may either be analog or digital with measurement readings zero to 10 in. w.g.
+The gauge may be analog or digital with measurement readings zero to 10 in. w.g.
 With newly installed filters, a dP reading is typically one to two inches.
 Older filters entrained with dust will have higher readings of four to six inches.
 Readings higher than six w.g. are an indication that the filter’s life cycle is at its end and that it needs replacement.
 Once the filter has been replaced, a baseline differential profile for the system should be established.
 This ensures future readings are within the profile of the baseline pressure reading.

 A differential pressure switch is another component used for sensing a difference in pressure between two points.
-Once connected to an alarm or circuit breaker, the electro-mechanical device can be used to monitor pressure as it rises or falls beyond a preset value.
-They are well-suited for energy-saving and preventative maintenance, such as for monitoring air filters for blockages on a high setpoint or the exhaust fan is not running on a low setpoint.
+Once connected to an alarm or circuit breaker, the electro-mechanical device can monitor pressure as it rises or falls beyond a preset value.
+They are well-suited for energy-saving and preventative maintenance, such as monitoring air filters for blockages on a high setpoint or the exhaust fan is not running on a low setpoint.

 This is similar to a pulse-on-demand controller, essentially an on-demand timer system.
-The timer is set to read the differential pressure across the baghouse and will initiate a pulse sequence once the differential pressure reaches a high set point.
-It will continue to pulse until the pressure lowers to the set point across the baghouse.
+The timer is set to read the differential pressure across the baghouse and initiate a pulse sequence once the differential pressure reaches a high set point.
+It will pulse until the pressure lowers to the set point across the baghouse.
 This also has the added benefit of minimizing compressed air usage.

-Filtration is vital to operation in any industrial process that generates dust and particulate matter.
+Filtration is vital to operate in any industrial process that generates dust and particulate matter.
 For optimal efficiency in baghouse collection systems, it’s essential to monitor the system’s dP.
 Doing so will ensure the system lasts for its intended lifecycle and will perform with lower maintenance and operational costs.